Generating function and Bloch representation for quantum Fisher tensor: Acknowledgments

 \section{Acknowledgments}

-The author acknowledges the support of the INCT project Advanced Quantum Materials, involving the Brazilian agencies CNPq (Proc.
+The authors acknowledge the support of the INCT project Advanced Quantum Materials, involving the Brazilian agencies CNPq (Proc.
 408766/2024-7), FAPESP, and CAPES, as well as the financial support of the productivity in research fellowship from CNPq.